 Last-Modified, the usage of

-- 42.8% of responses are served with both headers (as noted above, in this case, the
+41.0% of mobile responses are served with both headers and, as noted above, the

 Correctly-implemented revalidation using conditional requests can significantly reduce bandwidth (304 responses are typically much smaller than 200 responses), load on servers (only a small amount of processing is required to compare change dates or hashes) and improve perceived performance (servers respond more quickly with a 304).
 However, as we can see from the above statistics, more than a fifth of all requests are not using any form of conditional requests.

-If-Modified-Sinceheader of the corresponding request.
-Out of these, 86% had a
+If-Modified-Since header of the corresponding request.
+Out of these, 78.3% (86% on desktop) had a

 Throughout this document, we have discussed several caching-related HTTP headers used to convey timestamps: